Antzed/ch04-git-basics/exercise-2/README.md

 5. Add the image to this file using markdown syntax.

+![This is an image of Proxima Centauri B, a habitable planet oribit around the cloest star to our solar system, Proxima Centauri.][img/1_Z5AiNWfEvW23nEOtYD36Kg.png]

 5. Write a paragraph of text where you explaine what the picture is about.
 Feel free to add more.